-- always see the child first and consider what life is like for the child, maintaining a culture of vigilance. - provide support and intervention at the earliest possible opportunity in the least intrusive way in accordance with the Effective Support Framework. - have conversations, build relationships and maintain professional curiosity. - focus on securing improved outcomes for children. - build a culture of openness and transparency where all staff are able to demonstrate understanding of their role and responsibility to safeguard and promote the welfare of children. - every child is entitled to a rich and rounded curriculum. - when issues arise, Head Teachers should speak out, addressing them internally where possible and engaging in a multi-agency response when required in accordance with interagency procedures.
+- always see the child first and consider what life is like for the child maintaining a culture of vigilance. - provide support and intervention at the earliest possible opportunity in the least intrusive way in accordance with Central Bedfordshire LSCB Thresholds Framework. - have conversations, build relationships and maintain professional curiosity. - focus on securing improved outcomes for children. - build a culture of openness and transparency where all staff are able to demonstrate understanding of their role and responsibility to safeguard and promote the welfare of children. - every child is entitled to a rich and rounded curriculum. - when issues arise, the Head Teacher should speak out, addressing them internally where possible and engaging in a multi-agency response when required in accordance with interagency procedures.